critmcdonald/javascript-charts/03_javascript.md

 ## Follow along as we go

+Typically, you would copy 'n' paste the whole example onto your page at once, but I'm going to walk through this code bit-by-bit to explain it.

 ### Add the chart placeholder

 * Add this code below into the body of you page, after the line with the `<p>` tag.